Women’s Leadership & Development Team

 Program Coordinator, Building a Childcare System

-With a strong background in business, sustainable development, and DEI, Celeste supported environmental projects at the UNDP and advocated for women’s participation in the agricultural sector.
-She also collaborated in the affordable housing sector and continue to be involved with the Vancouver Fruit Tree project as a board member, promoting food security.
-As a highly motivated and passionate individual eager to positively impact our society, Celeste moved to initiatives that align with her values.
-She helped develop an online course in civic engagement based on her experience in governance and community development, creating system changes in community-building projects, making awareness of violence against women and 2SLGBTQ+, and advocating for including immigrant women’s voices in systems/policies that impact our lives.
+With a strong background in business, sustainable development, and DEI, Celeste supported environmental projects at the United Nations Development Programme and advocated for women’s participation in the agricultural sector in her home country.
+In Canada, her experience in affordable housing has deepened her understanding of housing instability and its impact on individuals and communities, and she has collaborated with the Vancouver Fruit Tree Project as a board member.
+As a highly motivated and passionate individual eager to positively impact society, Celeste has engaged in initiatives that align with her values.
+She helped develop an online course in civic engagement based on her experience in governance and community development, contributed to systemic change in community-building projects, raised awareness of violence against women and 2SLGBTQ+ , and other marginalized groups, and advocated for the inclusion of immigrant women’s voices in systems and policies that impact their lives.
+Celeste is currently participating in the leadership program of Dress for Success, the Working Women’s Group (WWG47 cohort).

 Annette Quayson